Oscar Asche: Early stage career

-On 25 March 1893 Asche made his first appearance on the stage, at the Opera Comique Theatre, London, as Roberts in Man and Woman.
-He then joined the F. R. Benson Company and for eight years gained experience an actor.
+In 1893 Asche played the role of Roberts in Man and Woman at the Opera Comique in London, and for the next eight years, he was engaged by the F. R. Benson Company.
 Among other venues, they played at the summer Stratford festivals.
-He started with small parts and was eventually cast as Charles the Wrestler in As You Like It, being well suited because of his excellent physique.
-His other early roles included Biondello in The Taming of the Shrew.
-He was paid a salary of £2 10s. a week, but his father had been involved in a financial crisis and was unable to send him any allowance.
-At holiday times when he had no salary, Asche sometimes slept on the Thames Embankment and was glad to earn trifling tips for calling cabs.
-His salary was raised to £4 a week, and he was never in such straits again.
-Asche played more than a hundred roles with Benson's company including Brutus, Claudius and other important Shakespearian parts.
+His more than 100 roles with that company included Charles the Wrestler in As You Like It and Biondello in The Taming of the Shrew, Brutus in Julius Caesar and Claudius in Hamlet.
+While his father had supported him during his training, he suffered losses in the Australian banking crisis of 1893, and so Asche supported himself on his meager salary of £2 10s. a week.

 His resonant voice and his dignified, formal bearing are often mentioned in the reviews of his performances.
-He was a good athlete and a fair cricketer.
 He said that he owed his place in Benson's company as much to his cricketing as to his acting abilities: the Benson company fielded a cricket team wherever it toured in the summer months.

-Asche married Lily Brayton, another member of the company, in 1898, and the two were often cast in the same productions for many years.
+In 1898 Asche married Lily Brayton, who also acted with the Benson company.

 In 1900 Asche appeared with the Benson Company at the Lyceum Theatre in London.
 Asche's biographer Richard Foulkes writes, "When Benson brought his itinerant troupe to the Lyceum Theatre in the spring of 1900 Asche appeared in six of the eight productions, most notably as Pistol, Claudius, and Thomas Mowbray, Duke of Norfolk, raising that smallish part to one of sinister grandeur."
-Asche had another success at the Garrick Theatre in 1901 when he played Maldonado in Arthur Wing Pinero's Iris, his first important part in modern comedy.
+In 1901 he played Maldonado in Arthur Wing Pinero's Iris at the Garrick Theatre.
 Both The Times and The Observer remarked that Asche had a difficult role but carried it off.
 He travelled to America to repeat the role on Broadway in 1902.
 Back in London, he joined Herbert Beerbohm Tree's theatre company in 1902, and in 1903 he played Benedick in Much Ado About Nothing opposite the Beatrice of Ellen Terry.
 Other parts were Bolingbroke in Richard II, Christopher Sly and Petruchio in The Taming of the Shrew, Bottom in A Midsummer Night's Dream, and Angelo in Measure for Measure.